Custom App Actions

 Paste the code you'd like to execute in the box labeled "JavaScript".
 This is obviously the tricky part--writing the action itself.
 If you're not sure how to configure or modify one of our custom app actions, or are not comfortable coding one yourself, feel free to get in touch and ask for help.
 We're happy to help.

-Important: If you are installing one of our example actions, please read the instructions at the top of the JavaScript code that you are installing.
-These instructions will tell you the correct trigger type and configuration for the action.
-You can also drag and drop JavaScript files into DayBack's internal code window to have them loaded and installed automatically.
-From there you can make changes inside DayBack's code editor, or you can use a free 3rd party editor like Visual Studio Code to configure or customize our app actions.
+You can also drag and drop JavaScript files directly into DayBack's internal code window for automatic loading and installation.
+Once loaded, you can make modifications using DayBack's built-in code editor, or you can use a free third-party editor like Visual Studio Code to configure and customization of the app actions.

 Examples